cs2113-s23/cs2113-s23.github.io/syllabus.md

 ### Illness policy

 If you are ill and it will cause you to miss class, lab, or an assignment, you should let your course instructor know in advance, if possible.
 It is your responsibility to catch up with any missed material.
 For extended absences due to illness, you should provide a doctors note.
 If you are to miss an exam or project deadline due to illness, you should also provide a doctors note and a plan to make up those assignments.
+Makeups and extensions are offered at the professor's discretion.

 ### Academic Integrity policy